Barking - Gospel Oak Line User Group Refreshemnt

 Gospel Oak

-The Old Oak is directly opposite the station- lively locals' pub with Fullers London Pride on handpump.
+The Old Oak is directly opposite the station- lively locals' pub with Sharp's Doom Bar plus a guest ale on handpump.
 But if you have longer to spare, turn left into Gordon House Road, go under the bridge and turn right at the junction with Highgate Road, and there (in the shadow of our one-time Highgate Road High Level station – what a pity it’s not still open!) you will find the utterly wonderful Southampton Arms.
 After years as an unremarkable Courage pub, this has now been taken back to real old-fashioned basics as an ale and cider house, with an awesome selection of both (mostly from small brewers and producers) plus traditional pub fare like slices of real pork pie and sausage rolls.
 A gem, and a must-visit…..but don’t make too many plans for the rest of the day!
 If you just fancy a quick bite and a cuppa, check out the little snack bar immediately on the far side of the railway bridge arch.

 Upper Holloway

-Workers Café - excellent-value, no-nonsense café virtually across the road from the station, going up towards Archway.
-Very generous portions!
+Walking away from the station up Holloway Road towards Archway Northern Line tube station, there are several interesting local independent cafes, including a chippy.
 Pub-wise, heading up Holloway Road you come to the Mother Redcap, a REAL Irish pub with astounding tiling and - naturally - excellent Guinness.
 Going across the major road junction and up the Archway Road, you'll find the Charlotte Despard, North London pub award winner - a lively house with good beer, a youngish clientele but a welcome for all.

 Crouch Hill